Alfred Choubrac: Other work and exhibitions

 In later life he became also known for his designs of stage costumes for the theatre.
 Choubrac illustrated several books of the novelist Emile Zola.
 He produced a number of posters for bookstores to promote popular works.
-He also produced commercial posters for brands such as the Muscovite Digestive, Humber Cycles, Beeston Tire, Naigeon Gold Water, Unbreakable Baleinine Corsets, Mokatine, Decauville Cycles, Burgeatine Liqueur, and the Hippodrome of Saint-Ponchon, among others.
+He also produced commercial posters for brands such as the Muscovite digestive, Humber cycles, Beeston Tyres, Naigeon Gold Water, Unbreakable Baleinine corsets, Mokatine, Decauville cycles, Burgeatine liqueur (fr), and the Hippodrome of Saint-Ponchon, among others.

 As an illustrator, he sometimes collaborated with his brother Léon in Gil Blas or the satirical weekly Le Courrier français, among others.
-The first poster exhibition in France occurred in 1884 in the Passage Vivienne in Paris and included American as well as French posters with specific representation of the work of Cheret and the two Choubrac brothers.
+The first poster exhibition in France occurred in 1884 in the Passage Vivienne in Paris and included American as well as French posters with specific representation of the work of Chéret and the two Choubrac brothers, the only three French designers deemed worthy to include.
 The New York Grolier Club in November 1890 organised an exhibition of prints of the "masters in the newest art", that of bill posting, including Choubrac, Chéret, Willette and Eugène Grasset.